iceynano/nvtop-openwrt/README.markdown

 Supports GPU frequency, temperature, utilization, per-process utilization, GPU memory usage, and H264 decoding utilization.

-On non-raspberry pi os, you need to use the `linux-rpi 6.12.y` kernel and above, and ensure the presence of the `/dev/vcio` device.
+On non-raspberry pi os, you need to use the `linux-rpi` kernel, ensure the presence of the `/dev/vcio` device, and have access permissions to the `/sys/kernel/debug` directory.

-### Rockchip

-NVTOP supports Rockchip (testing on orangepi 5 plus).

-Supports NPU frequency, temperature, utilization.

 Build
 -----